dart format

 #To specify multiple files or directories, use a space-delimited list.

-Example: To format all Dart files under the lib
+Example: To format all Dart files under the lib directory,

-directory, plus one Dart file under the bin
+plus one Dart file under the bin directory:

-$ dart format lib bin/updater.dart
+dart format lib bin/updater.dart

 Prevent overwriting Dart files

-#By default, dart format
+#By default, dart format overwrites the Dart files.

 - To not overwrite the files, add the

-flag. - To get the contents of the formatted files, add
+--outputor-oflag. - To get the contents of the formatted files, add

-. - To see only which files would change, add
+-o showor-o json. - To see only which files would change, add

--o none
+-o none.

-$ dart format -o show bin/my_app.dart
+dart format -o show bin/my_app.dart

 Notify when changes occur

-return an exit code when formatting changes occur, add the --set-exit-if-changed
+To make dart format return an exit code when formatting changes occur,

 - If changes occur, the

-. - If changes don't occur, the
+dart formatcommand returns an exit code of1. - If changes don't occur, the

-command returns an exit code of0
+dart formatcommand returns an exit code of0.

 Use exit codes with continuous integration (CI) systems so they can trigger another action in response to the exit code.

-$ dart format -o none --set-exit-if-changed bin/my_app.dart
+dart format -o none --set-exit-if-changed bin/my_app.dart

 What changes?

-makes the following formatting changes:
+#dart format makes the following formatting changes:

 - Removes whitespace.